Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: OBSERVATIONS, DATA REDUCTION AND ANALYSIS

 Spectral energy distributions (SEDs) of the possible optical counterparts constructed to obtain the possible spectral characteristics of ULX-8 using the derived flux values B-band, V-band, I-band and also F606W filter.
-For SED plots the pivot wavelengths of the ACS/WFC were selected.
-The optical SED for only possible counterpart C3 were adequately fitted with {\it power-law} model with a photon index, $\alpha -$ 2.98 $\pm$ 0.29 at 95\% confidence level (see Figure \ref{F:SEDs}).
-The $\chi^2_{\nu}$ is found as 0.84 and the dof is two.
+For SED plots, the pivot wavelengths of the ACS/WFC filters were selected.
+The optical SED for only counterpart C3 was adequately well-fitted with {\it power-law} model with a photon index, $\alpha -$ 2.98 $\pm$ 0.29 at 95\% confidence level.
+However, an acceptable model could not be obtained for the remaining C2 and C3.
+The $\chi^2_{\nu}$ of {\it power-law} model for C1, C2 and C3 were found as 0.49, 1.89 and 0.84, respectively.
+In all cases, the number of degrees of freedom (dof) is two.
 The SEDs of all possible counterparts are displayed in Figure \ref{F:SEDs}.